virtual-labs/exp-izod-impact-testing-iitk/experiment/references.md

-### References<br>
+*	Mechanical Metallurgy by G. E. Dieter
-	Mechanical Metallurgy by G. E. Dieter
+* Mechanical Behavior of Materials by Meyers and Chawla
-	Mechanical Behavior of Materials by Meyers and Chawla 	Mechanical Behavior of Materials by Hosford
+*	Mechanical Behavior of Materials by Hosford